petezh/Disclosure/Article.md

 #### Putting the "Public" in Public Forum

-I overlooked PF-ers in my last post, so I'll acknowledge them here.
 Public Forum is at a tipping point.
-As PF-ers import arguments from LD and Policy, they import disclosure practices.
+As PF-ers import arguments from LD and Policy, disclosure has snuck on board.
 I'll showcase a few examples here.
 These wiki pages are from my former high school teammates and they're fairly representative of the frontier in PF.
-These cites certainly aren't bad (shoutout Dheeraj and Lawrence!).
+Their cites certainly aren't bad (shoutout Dheeraj and Lawrence!).

 ![](resources/cites.png)

 And when the cites *are* bad, they open source.
-I don't think posting rounds has caught on yet (it's certainly a hassle).
-It might be asking for too much, too soon.
+I don't think posting rounds has caught on yet (it's certainly a hassle), but that's probably asking for too much, too soon.

 ![](resources/osource.png)

-Surely enough, the data bear out these trends.
-In the first two year the PF wiki was up, less than 3% of entries had a wiki.
+The data bear out these trends.
+In the first two years of the PF wiki, less than 3% of entries had a wiki.
 That quickly changed in 2019.
 Now, Varsity PF debaters post cites more often than JV and Novice LD-ers, and the gap is growing quickly.
-They've also picked up open source early.
-In LD, there was multi-year lag between posting cites and open sourcing; of PFers who disclose, over a third also open source.
+They've also picked up open source.
+In LD, there was multi-year lag between posting cites and open sourcing; of PFers who disclose, over a third already open source.

 ![](resources/annual_PF.png)